 Students will be going outside and placing a small, sandwich size sealable plastic bag over a set of leaves on a plant that are in the sun to demonstrate transpiration.
-Bags should be left on plants and collected later in the lesson.
+Bags should be left on plants for at least 30 minutes and collected later in the lesson.